beyond-the-cloud-dev/sosl-lib/website/docs/docs/design.md

 }
 ```

 As you can see, the method `byRecordType(String rt)` returns an instance of `SOQL_Account` instead of `List<SObject>` or `Object`.
 Why is that?
-You can adjust the query to your needs and add more SOQL clauses without duplicating the code.
+You can adjust the query to your needs and add more SOSL clauses without duplicating the code.

 ```apex
 SOQL_Account.query()